wearemolecule/elektra/README.md

 >
 ## Using Elektra

 In your python project, `import elektra` and use away.
 Usage examples are in `examples/examples.py`.
+A sample input CSV is there too.
+For the examples below, we will use that CSV.
+You can also use the table of data at the end of this file.

 ## Methods